Board-Folk/MegaCD-Connect-BD-Remake/README.md

 * The Gerbers have been created using the recommendations from JLCPCB.

 * This board uses a GAL22V10 to achieve the same logic functions as the Peel IC.
 Jed file is provided.
   Use a MiniPro to write the Jed file to the GAL Chip.

-Note:- TESTED V2.0 and this worked, but now made V2.1 and is UNTESTED
+Note:- TESTED V2.0 and this worked, but now made V2.2 and is UNTESTED

+Version 2.2 Changes:-

+* Moved traces around the middle screw holes, just incase screw heads sub against the silkscreen removing it and causing a short against the 5v rail.

+* Moved the IC1 Silk name slightly up.

 Version 2.1 Changes:-